ASIA MARKETS: Wall Street Selloff Sends Asian Markets Sprawling

 Continue Reading Below

-Asian equity markets were broadly lower, extending a selloff in the U.S. overnight, as doubts increased that the Trump administration would be able to deliver on its policy goals due to mounting political problems.
+Asian equity markets fell Thursday, extending a selloff in the U.S. overnight, as doubts increased that the Trump administration would be able to deliver on its policy goals due to mounting political problems.

 Concerns among global investors got worse on Tuesday when reports emerged that Trump asked James Comey, who he subsequently fired as the head of the Federal Bureau of Administration, to back off the investigation of former national security adviser Michael Flynn.
 The White House has denied the account.

-Japan's Nikkei Stock Average was recently down 1.4%.
+Japan's Nikkei Stock Average fell 1.3%.
 A global flight to haven assets boosted the value of the yen, weighing on the country's exporters.

 Continue Reading Below